Macroeconomy

 The cost of living falls in September despite rising fuel prices.

-BarcelonaThe cost of living for Spanish families has fallen this September compared to August, although fuel and, to a lesser extent, electricity prices have risen almost 3% above year-ago levels, according to advance data on the Consumer Price Index (CPI, the indicator that measures the cost of living) published this Monday by the Institute.
+BarcelonaThe cost of living for Spanish families fell this September compared to August, although fuel and, to a lesser extent, electricity prices were almost 3% higher than a year earlier, according to advance data from the Consumer Price Index (CPI, the indicator that measures the cost of living) published this Monday by the National Institute.

 Cargando